 Hoover Dam

-If you want to have peace and enjoy nature, Hoover Dam is your place.
+If you want peace and enjoy nature, Hoover Dam is your place.
 You can visit this dam both in the day and at night.
 Many touring companies could offer you these trips.
+Tour the Hoover Dam with this great trip Ultimate Hoover Dam Tour from Las Vegas With Lunch.

 Go Boating Or Kayaking on Lake Mead

-If you want to chill your day up, go for a boating or kayaking trip on Lake Mead.
-This lake is the giant reservoir in America.
+To chill your day, go for a boating or kayaking trip on Lake Mead.
+This lake is the largest reservoir in America.
+It’s the perfect place to boat or kayak Nevada.
 Boating that expansive space is a dream come true.
+Book here: Lake Mead Kayaking from Las Vegas.

 Seven Magic Mountains

-Ugo Rondinone was the artist behind the seven colorful towers and has stacked boulders standing tall at 25feet in height.
+Ugo Rondinone was the artist behind the seven colorful towers with stacked boulders standing at 25 feet in height.
+Book the tour here: Seven Magic Mountains & Hoover Dam Mini Tour and Small Group Combo Tour.

 You better hurry if you plan to see this one.
-At the end of 2018, the Bureau of Land Management (BLM) issued a three-year permit extension for the artwork, allowing the installation to remain on view through the end of 2022.
+The Bureau of Land Management (BLM) issued a three-year permit extension for the artwork, allowing the installation to remain on view through the end of 2022 – it’s still there but who knows for how long!

 Seven Magic Mountains